Appeals Procedure 2023/24

 What is the process?

-Each university will receive an email (sent to key contacts 1 & 2) containing a unique web-link.
-This web-link is intended for staff within your university only.
-The link will allow university staff to access a web portal containing a Provisional Scorecard and show how your university has been scored.
+Each university contact will receive an email containing an access link.
+These are intended for staff within your university only.
+The link will allow university staff to access a web portal containing our provisional assessments and the evidence on which these have been based.

-Staff at the university can then lodge an appeal through the web portal by writing their query in the appeals box at the end of each section of the criteria.
-Appeals should be evidenced by publicly available info only, i.e. URL web-links may be provided but there is no facility for uploading documents and evidence sent by email to People & Planet staff cannot be accepted.
+Staff at the university can then make an appeal through the web portal by writing their query in the appropriate appeals box.
+Appeals should be evidenced by publicly available information only, i.e. URL web-links may be provided but there is no facility for uploading documents and evidence sent by email to People & Planet staff cannot be accepted.

 What can be appealed?